dtm-labs/en.dtm.pub/docs/practice/tcc.md

 }))
 ```

-Within the nested TCC subworkflow, the tcc object can be constructed from the incoming request, and then used normally for business operations.
+Within the nested TCC sub-workflow, the tcc object can be constructed from the incoming request, and then used normally for business operations.

 More documentation of nested TCC, including the timing diagrams, will be added in future.